Alex779950/SQL/README.md

-Here is a PostgreSQL schema and a successful task solving
+Here is a PostgreSQL schema and a successful task solving.
+....JOIN, CONCAT, PARTITION BY.....